birkenkrahe/ai482/agenda.md

     [here](https://youtu.be/ISa10TrJK7w?t=367)) - recent coding successes with AI using natural language.
 This shows recent successes with the GPT-3 model.

-2. Read pp. 91-112 of "Zero to AI" ([PDF](https://drive.google.com/file/d/1MVSgQhbCX5c2Km7Pjdcy6NiZp3RgauB3/view?usp=sharing)).
+2. Read chapter 5 of "Zero to AI" ([PDF](https://drive.google.com/file/d/1MVSgQhbCX5c2Km7Pjdcy6NiZp3RgauB3/view?usp=sharing)).
 This is a non-technical discussion of different Natural Language Processing (NLP) applications.
 Some questions that you should be able to answer
     afterwards: